 berries, too.
 The birds treat these berries as they do bittersweet

 berries, for instance; i.e., as an emergency food source, after all their preferred berry sources have been exhausted.
 Bees and butterflies are also attracted to my Callicarpa dichotoma

 Due to their remarkable berry display, beautyberry shrubs are striking enough to be used individually, as specimen plants

 .
 All the more reason to grow several of them in a border: the more the merrier!
 Multiple plantings also ensure better berry production.

 wood, they are generally pruned (for shaping, if desired) in late winter.
 In fact, at the northern end of their range (zone 5), they are often treated as herbaceous perennials

 , by cutting them to within 1 foot of the ground each year just before spring.

 Don't confuse beautyberry shrubs with "beautybush" (or "beauty bush").
 The latter is a larger plant, and its scientific name is Kolkwitzia amabilis.

 In comparing scientific and common names for this plant, we find an instance where the one signifies the other.
 For Callicarpa is composed of two Greek roots, signifying "beautiful" and "fruit."
-Meanwhile, the species name, dichotoma is also Greek, meaning, "cut in pairs" -- probably a reference to the way the berry clusters line the branches in pairs (see picture, above right).
+Meanwhile, the specific epithet, dichotoma is also Greek, meaning, "cut in pairs" -- probably a reference to the way the berry clusters line the branches in pairs (see picture, above right).

 Back to => 10 Best Landscaping Plants You May Not Know